Context7 MCP + Cursor Rules: Smarter AI Coding Guide

 Benefits of Context7 MCP with Cursor Rules

-3. Current Knowledge: Context7 ensures framework accuracy.
+• Current Knowledge: Context7 ensures framework accuracy

 Getting Started with Context7 MCP and Cursor Rules

-• Use “use context7” in prompts.
+• Integrate Context7 with "use context7" in prompts

-• Use comments or docs for rules.
+• Adapt for Copilot using comments or docs

-5. Check Out the Context7 Example:
+• Check out the Context7 Example

 Wrapping Up

 Context7 MCP with Cursor Rules is a bloody brilliant way to tackle modern web dev.
-Pairing Context7’s framework-savvy knowledge with Cursor Rules’ strict guidelines, you’ll churn out top-notch code faster than you can say “fair dinkum.”
-The Context7 Example repository proves it, showing off a Tailwind CSS v4 demo built with Next.js 15 and AI-human teamwork.
-Whether you’re using Cursor or tweaking for Copilot, this approach will streamline your workflow and keep your code ace.
-Give it a crack today!
+Pairing Context7's framework-savvy knowledge with Cursor Rules' strict guidelines, you'll churn out top-notch code faster than you can say "fair dinkum."

 Repo URL: https://github.com/mingfangdev/context7-example